User's Guide: Alert Management

 NOTE

-• Host validation: This option ensures that the host name or IP address you entered matches the host name on the server certificate, verifying that the connection is securely directed to the intended server.
+• Host validation: The Validate host option, if selected, ensures that the host name or IP address you entered matches the host name on the server certificate, verifying that the connection is securely directed to the intended server.

 • Validate certificate: